We all know the old adage: is marketing is an art or a science?

 Typically, it’s easiest to do this in the form of a question.
 Here are a few examples.

 - Example 1: Which features in Product X are most important to our Enterprise customers?

 This question will give you a list of features, in order of importance, for your Enterprise customer.

 - Example 2: What are the different search triggers amongst our four customer segments?

 This question will result in a list of common factors that result in users searching for Service Y.

-When you start seeing all the data points and behaviors and survey responses, curiosity can set in.
+When you start seeing all the data points, behaviors, and survey responses - curiosity can set in.